 To renew a subscription, first log in, then purchase one or many additional years of The Bluebook Online.
-The annual rate for renewal is less than 50% the cost of the first year’s subscription.
+The annual rate for renewal is only 60% the cost of the first year’s subscription.
 One month before your subscription expires, a reminder will appear on your subscriber’s homepage.
 You can extend your subscription then, or at any time, but choosing the renewal link in your account settings, or simply using the purchase links at the top of every page.
 You may renew for up to five years at a time.

 A video introduction to subscription basics is available on the tour page, or by using the direct links below: